ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_2U_BHE.md

 ## FEFLOW Input Files
 For the benchmark a FEFLOW model is presented.
-The mesh used in the OGS model is directly coverted from the FEFLOW model mesh, to ensure that there is no influence to the comparison results from the mesh side.
+The mesh used in the OGS model is directly converted from the FEFLOW model mesh, to ensure that there is no influence to the comparison results from the mesh side.
 Both the FEFLOW and ogs model mesh can be found in the ogs GitLab (<https://gitlab.opengeosys.org/ogs/ogs/-/merge_requests/3426>).

 ## FEFLOW Input Files